 Kyoto isn’t just about all the temples and Geishas around Kyoto Station.
-Some of the prefecture’s most amazing spots are located away from the urban crowd and hidden in rural areas such as the Nantan City (南丹市).
+Some of the prefecture’s most amazing spots are located away from the urban crowd and hidden in rural areas such as Nantan City (南丹市).
 Just around 1 – 2 hours away from Kyoto’s city center, you will find Japan’s stunning rural landscape with the traditional thatched roof houses and some of the country’s most beautiful dams!

 Here is a list of our recommended places to visit when you venture out of central Kyoto.